 Mark out the opening on the wall using your measurements, a tape measure, level, and pencil.
 Remember to make the opening slightly larger, to allow air flow around the TV and other devices.
 Next, cut a small hole through the drywall, in the location where you want to build the recessed cabinet and enclosure, with a reciprocal saw.
 You can always cut off more dry wall and make the opening of the DIY TV wall unit bigger, if needed.

 Next, build the recessed DIY television enclosure and video cabinet by installing the proper size boards horizontally in between vertical supports.
 If the depth of the interior walls is not sufficient enough to accommodate your convertor box and other components, you can build a small shelf extension out of the wall underneath the recessed TV enclosure.
 Now, have an electrician install electrical outlets and cable connections in the recessed opening.
 Drill any holes in the wood to make running the cables easier and to keep them hidden.

-Paint the interior of new recessed cabinet.
+Paint the interior of your new recessed TV cabinet.
 Install crown molding or other edging around the recessed opening’s border.
 You may also want to install edging on the top and bottom of the board in between the TV and convertor box.
 Paint the crown molding and touch up the wall paint.
 Once the paint is dry, install the TV, convertor box, and other components into the new recessed TV enclosure and video cabinet.
 Lastly, attach the TV screen protector to the flat panel TV, which you can obtain by contacting us at 1-800-890-0073.